 “Where are you from?” seems like a simple question with an equally simple response, but it’s more complicated than that.
 When we identify a place as home, that place equally identifies us as a part of it, as a product of the mentalities, experiences, and climate of that place.

 Though I’ve lived in Calgary for so long now, there are still so many things I don’t understand about this place.
 One example would be the obsession with the Calgary Stampede.
 I find no appeal in it and people look at me like I’m crazy.
-Where I have a distaste for country music, cowboy boots, and white stetson hats, these things are nostalgia-inducing for many native Calgarians.
+Where I have a distaste for country music, cowboy boots, and white Stetson hats, these things are nostalgia-inducing and exciting for many native Calgarians.
 I don’t understand the value beyond the superficial of these things because I didn’t grow into or with them.

 But where I used to steadfastly say, “Montreal” when people asked me where home was, I have to admit that now there’s a pause there, a hesitation as I think about the question before I decide “Montreal” is the correct answer.